 Implementing base relative time measures

-To enable relative date analysis in Cognos Analytics, simply link a supplied Gregorian or Fiscal calendar data module into an existing data module.
+To enable relative date analysis in Cognos Analytics, link a supplied Gregorian or Fiscal calendar data module into an existing data module.
 From there you can easily create measures and filters that automatically produce the relative time analyses shown in the image on the right.
-(Watch this on-demand webinar to see how to implement the initial configuration.)
+(Watch our on demand webinar to see how to implement the initial configuration.)

 Customizing relative time analysis in Cognos Analytics

 The built-in calendars only include measures and filters to allow Current Year vs. Prior Year comparisons.
 What happens if you need a relative time comparison outside that range?
 For example, what if you want to compare Current Year vs. 2 years prior?
 Or 3 years prior?
 During the pandemic, comparisons to 2020 were not as useful as comparisons to 2019.

 We will show you the steps for creating a custom calendar that will support a new relative time analyses (2 years prior).
 Based on this example, you should be able to extrapolate other custom comparisons like 3 years prior.

 Breaking down the process into five steps looks like this:

 - Create a new calendar CSV file from the Cognos supplied calendar generator tool.